Speaking to The Gods

 So, you want to talk to the gods?
 As a religion of clergy, Pagans have a direct connection to deities.
 Therefore, we are accessible and able to do so as we wish.
 Pilgrims often seek Pagan priests who train with and work more closely with a particular deity.
 That training gives them more profound connections with those deities.
 From time to time, non-Pagans may also wish to interact with gods.
 Conversing via an invoked priest allows you to be fully present while interacting with said deity.

-Many Pagan traditions have ceremonies and rituals where a priest/ess (I’ll use priest for the rest of this article indicating every sex) invokes a deity into their body.
+Many Pagan traditions have ceremonies and rituals where a priest/ess (I’ll use priest for the rest of this article indicating every sex and gender) invokes a deity into their body.
 This ritual is known by many names, including aspecting, drawing down the moon, and invocation.
 For purposes of this article, I’ll use invoke.
 It is a powerful ritual where the priest takes a divine spirit within them.
 I’ll publish a separate series of articles (someday to become a book) on the practices.
 It requires training and experience; it is not something to be done casually.

 The priest has established a powerful connection with a deity (e.g., Hathor, Hekate, Cerridwen, Loki), bringing divine essence into their body.
 It is not role-playing or pretending.
 Invocation is consensual possession and is considered one of the highest forms of worship.
 Although consensual possession between humans and other spirits is possible, the focus of this article is on deities.